-Inbound API Request
+Inbound API Request Variables

 To include the variable in the path – wrap the variable in the path with {}.
-Example: If you have an URL where part of the URL changes IE if the version changes from time to time. http://inboundservice/v1/request
+For example, if you have a URL where part of the URL changes such as the API version your URL might look like this: http://inboundservice/v1/request

-Example Incoming: /variableContext/{variable1}/{variable2/}request
+Example Incoming: /variableContext/{variable1}/{variable2}/request

-Outbound Request
+Outbound Connector Request Variables

 You need to specify the variable to use from the GLU Object model and you need to specify that it must be inserted into the Header (URL), using the following format ${header.variableName}.
-Once the context name is setup, in the outbound request parameters, the variable must be marshalled to the header.
+Once the Context Name is setup, in the Outbound Request parameters, the variable must be marshalled to the header.

 Depending on the use case, you can have more than one path variable in a request URI: